 The servers are build by Supermicro and the compute node hardware by Intel, the system is delivered by Southpole.

 One thing to note that is different from the previous systems at C3SE is that Hyper-Threading (HT for short) is enabled on Vera nodes.

 Each Vera node have 2 physical processors, with 16 (physical) cores each (giving a total of 32 cores per node).
-With HT enabled (giving 2 threads per core, and a total of 64 threads per node) the following must be taken into condsideration:
+With HT enabled (giving 2 threads per core, and a total of 64 threads per node) the following must be taken into consideration:

-- If your code is heavily optimized for the Vera hardware, you probably will not benefit from HT and should only use 1 task per core.
+- If your code is heavily optimised for the Vera hardware, you probably will not benefit from HT and should only use 1 task per core.
 To use this add "-c 2" (or "--cpus-per-task=2") to your jobscript, or the commandline.

 - You will probably want to benchmark using "-n X", "-n X -c 2" and "-n 2X", where X is the number of MPI-processes that will be launched.

 - mpirun automatically picks up the relevant information from Slurm, so you probably only want "mpirun ./my.exe" in your jobscript (i.e. no "-n" or "-np" flags).

 - Slurm will only allocate you full core, i.e. you will only get even number of tasks if you do not use "-c 2"